radmojo/40kShootingSim/README.md

 Requires NumPy to run.

+Syntax for all variable shots/damage with a constant modifier is the constant first followed by the amount of the type of dice being rolled (e.g. Melta Weapons in half range would do 2+d6 damage, 6 Fragstorm Grenade Launchers would fire 6d6 shots)

 This simulator can be used for fighting too.
 Hopefully replacing BS with WS is self-explanatory.
 You may input up to ten weapon profiles for now.
 There shouldn't be a need for much more than that.

 Unless specified parenthetically, each input must be an integer.